 But is it going to delight you?
 Probably not.
 It’s not an experience that’s going to stick in your mind, and it certainly hasn’t delighted you.

-Had your friend taken the time to ask you what you like, not just what you want, they would have known enough about your preferences to delight you.
+Had your friend taken the time to ask you what you like, not just what you want, they could have used your preferences to delight you.

-In product development, it’s important to take the time to conduct the proper research to adequately fill the needs of the user.
+In product development, it’s important to take the time to conduct quality user research.
 When building an MLP, that research includes finding out what they love.
-This could be a pleasing design aesthetic, an innovative user on-boarding experience, or integration with other tools.
+This could be a pleasing design aesthetic, an innovative user onboarding experience, or integration with other tools.

 Earning your user’s love is vital for early product success, as it’ll give you an edge over your competitors, and help keep your product memorable.